sohelamin/vue-example/vue-browserify/README.md

-# VueJs Example with Browserify
+# Vue.js Example with Browserify

-> Example using VueJs with Browserify + vueify.
+> Example using Vue.js with Browserify + vueify.

 ## Instructions